cloudogu/gitops-build-lib/README.md

 ## Stages
 The GitOps-build-lib supports builds on multiple stages.
-A stage is defined by a name and contains a namespace (used to generate the resources) and a deployment-flag.
-If no stages is passed into the gitops-config by the user, the default is set to:
+A stage is defined by a name and contains a namespace (used to generate the resources) and a deployment-flag:

 ```groovy
 def gitopsConfig = [